Simucube/simucube-docs.github.io/docs/Simucube 2/simucube 2 qr motor side.md

 ![](assets/sc2qr_motorside_assembly_2.png)

 Remove the paper towel, insert the motor side plate and tighten its three bolts.
+The original bolts are M5x25 hex head bolts and the washer are locking washers.

 ![](assets/sc2qr_motorside_assembly_3.png)